Audi Q3 review - Reliability and safety

 The Q3 gets top marks for safety, but reliability reports aren’t great across the Audi range

 The Audi brand may have a positive premium image, but that may be counter-productive when it comes to setting high expectations for owners.
-In our 2020 Driver Power satisfaction survey, Audi came 21st overall out of 29 manufacturers, well behind Lexus and BMW.
+In our 2022 Driver Power satisfaction survey, Audi came 22nd overall out of 29 manufacturers, well behind Lexus and BMW.
 The Q3 itself finished in 43rd spot on a 75-car list in the best cars to own poll.
 It didn't excel in any one area but should be good to live with.

-The Q3 has passed the independent Euro NCAP crash testing programme with flying colours though, being awarded a full five-star rating.
-The Q3 has an extensive roster of safety kit that includes autonomous emergency brakes, lane departure warning and lane-keeping assistance, as well as an optional intelligent adaptive cruise control system that not only keeps you a set distance from the car in front, but steers for you as well.
+The Q3 has an extensive roster of safety kit, including an autonomous emergency braking function, lane departure warning and lane-keeping assistance, as well as an optional intelligent adaptive cruise control system that not only keeps you a set distance from the car in front, but steers for you as well.

 Audi’s warranty offer lags behind its direct rivals BMW and Mercedes, because although you get three-year cover there’s a 60,000-mile cap on warranty claims.
 BMW and Merc offer unlimited mileage cover over the same three-year term, and of course some non-premium manufacturers are offering much longer warranties – up to seven years.
 You can extend the Audi cover, but that’s at extra cost.